Academic staff

 downloads of outputs this month

-I am currently the admissions tutor for physiotherapy, I lead modules within the Division of Physiotherapy, Chiropractic and Sports Rehabilitation and mainly teach musculoskeletal physiotherapy.
+I lead modules within the Division of Physiotherapy, Chiropractic and Sports Rehabilitation and mainly teach research methods and musculoskeletal physiotherapy.
+I serve as the admissions tutor for Physiotherapy.
 My research interests are qualitative and mixed methods research focused on chronic pain management, biopsychosocial/interprofessional approach to care, assessment of service delivery and health promotion.
 My most current research is focused on understanding how sociocultural and professional/health systems affect chronic pain management, to facilitate change implementation, especially in low resourced settings.

 The contributions of my PhD were recognized with the Dean Moore Award- an endowed prize at the University of Nottingham in 2021.
 I have been a recipient of grants from the International Association for the Study of Pain (IASP) and the Foundation for the Sociology of Health and Illness.